lbryio/lbry.com/content/news/179-is-everything-better-on-the-blockchain.md

 This is because we see the value of LBRY transcending the hype around blockchain.
 Our mantra isn’t "HODL" (Hold), but “BUIDL” (Build).

-The problems that we’re solving are explained in this essay written in an [essay here](https://lbry.io/what).
+The problems that we’re solving are explained in this [essay](https://lbry.io/what).

 "LBRY is the first digital marketplace to be controlled by the market’s participants rather than a corporation or other 3rd-party.
 It is the most open, fair, and efficient marketplace for digital goods ever created, with an incentive design encouraging it to become the most complete."